How to decide

 (because I clearly lost my thread again)

+Back to chopping down our tree.
 You will still see what once had been.
-But the wounds will have healed and it will become a memory that shaped you, that left its traces, but that hurts less and less and will make space for new life, and new experiences to grow and flourish.
-And with that beautiful picture, my mind was finally at ease again and went back to sweet dreams of forest clearings, wise and brave decisions and a blooming future yet to come.
+Wonder if that tree might have been able to heal itself.
+Even though you know it wouldn’t have.
+And after enough time, it will become a memory, something that shaped you, that left its traces, but made way for new experiences to grow and flourish in its place.
+And with that beautiful picture, my mind was finally at ease again and went back to sweet dreams of forest clearings, wise and brave decisions and a flourishing future yet to come.

 Your email address will not be published.
 Required fields are marked *